Employment and unemployment

 Purpose and short description

-The Labour Force Survey (LFS) is a socio-economic household sample survey.
-Its main objective is to classify the working age population (15 and older) into three groups (employed, unemployed and inactive persons) and to provide descriptive and explanatory data on every category.
+The Labour Force Survey (LFS) is a household sample survey, conducted throughout the year.
+It is based on the responses of approximately 110,000 persons aged 15-89.
+Its main objective is to classify the population of 15-89 years into three groups (employed, unemployed and inactive persons on the labous market) and to provide descriptive and explanatory data on every category.
 This survey is also carried out in the other EU Member States and is coordinated by Eurostat, the statistical office of the European Union.
 In Belgium, the LFS is organised by Statbel.
 The objective is to obtain comparable information at European level, in particular as regards employment and unemployment rates as defined by the International Labour Office (ILO), but also to collect and disseminate data that are otherwise not available, for example about the mobility of workers, the reasons for working part-time, the various forms of part-time employment, the occupation, the educational level of the working age population, ... .

 Survey population

-Members of private households aged 15 or older.
+Members of private households aged 15-89.

 Sample frame